Upcoming Events

 Protestors rally at the state Capitol demanding Gov. Cuomo resign and that our legislature #TaxTheRich | March 2021

 The Communist Party does not endorse candidates from other parties, but we are deeply involved in mobilizing people to participate in elections.
-While there are many competing priorities and logistical realities for deciding how to get involved, we know that the electoral arena is an area of struggle where we must contest power.
+While there are many competing priorities and logistical realities for deciding how to get involved, we know that the electoral arena is one of the many areas of struggle where we must contest power.

-As Communists, we believe in popular front alliances, and will mobilize to turn out voters for Democrats and other party’s candidates with whom we disagree when we see it as advantageous to advancing the workers’ struggle in other ways.
-The New York State Communist Party plans to start running openly Communist candidates soon, as other state-level CPUSA clubs have recently done.
+As Communists, we believe in popular front alliances, and will mobilize to turn out voters against Fascist political candidates as it is essential to advancing the workers’ struggle.
+The New York State Communist Party plans to start running openly Communist candidates soon, as other state-level CPUSA clubs have done.

-While we know that that socialist revolution will likely not be won through electoral struggle (and certainly not through electoral struggle alone), we also know that by engaging in electoral struggle we have the chance to influence candidates and electoral messaging to be more socialistic, to advance contradictions that will move to us closer to socialism, and to build connections with many of our neighbors through important issues that matter to them.
+While we know that that socialist revolution will likely not be won through electoral struggle (and certainly not through electoral struggle alone), we also know that by engaging in electoral struggle we have the chance to influence policies, candidates, and electoral messaging to be more socialistic, and to advance the class consciousness of the working class that will move to us closer to socialism, and to build connections with many of our neighbors through important issues that matter to them.